Using Gulp Task Runner

 On the Startup Tasks page that opens, click on the toolbar.

-- From the drop-down list, choose the required Gulp.js run configuration.
+From the list, choose the required Gulp.js run configuration.
 The configuration is added to the list.

 If no applicable configuration is available in the project, click and choose Edit Configurations.
 Then define a configuration with the required settings on the Run/Debug Configuration: Gulp.js page that opens.
 When you save the new configuration it is automatically added to the list of startup tasks.